-3.1 Chair of the meeting
+3.1 Chairman of the meeting

-The person appointed by the Executive to be the Chair of the committee shall chair the committee.
+The person appointed by the Executive to be the Chairman of the committee shall chair the committee.
 In his/her absence, or if no such person has been appointed, a person appointed to do so by those present shall chair the meeting.

-3.2 Attendance and speaking at meetings

-- i) Attendance shall be as set out in the Access to Information Rules in this part of the Constitution. - ii) Members of the public, including councillors who are not members of the committee of the Executive, may speak at meetings of the Executive held in public if invited to do so by the Leader, or other Executive Member chairing the meeting.
-Questions by members of the public should adhere to the following::following: - a) The questions being within the remit of the Executive or that they relate to a matter under discussion at the meeting. - b) The questions being submitted to the Council via email by 4 p.m. on the day before the meeting. - c) That the time to be allowed for all questions to be put and answered is limited to 15 minutes at the start of the meeting. - iii) Councillors who are not members of the Executive may remain in such a meeting of the Executive when exempt information is discussed if invited to do so by the Leader, or other Executive Member chairing the meeting

-3.3 Business to be conducted
+- 3.2 Attendance and speaking at meetings - i) Attendance shall be as set out in the Access to Information Rules in this part of the Constitution. - ii) Members of the public, including councillors who are not members of the committee of the Executive, may speak at meetings of the Executive held in public if invited to do so by the Leader, or other Executive Member chairing the meeting.
+In addition, councillors who are not members of the Executive may remain in such a meeting of the Executive when exempt information is discussed if invited to do so by the Leader, or other Executive Member chairing the meeting. - 3.3 Business to be conducted - i) consideration of the minutes of the last meeting (if any); - ii) matters referred to the Executive (whether by an overview and scrutiny committee or by the Council) for reconsideration by the Executive in accordance with the provisions contained in the Overview and Scrutiny Procedure Rules or the Budget and Policy Framework Procedure Rules set out in this part of this Constitution; - iii) consideration of reports from overview and scrutiny committees; - iv) matters set out in the agenda for the meeting, and

-- i) consideration of the minutes of the last meeting (if any); - matters referred to the Executive (whether by an overview and scrutiny committee or by the Council) for reconsideration by the Executive in accordance with the provisions contained in the Overview and Scrutiny Procedure Rules or the Budget and Policy Framework Procedure Rules set out in this part of this Constitution; - iii) Public Questions - iv) consideration of reports from overview and scrutiny committees; - v) matters set out in the agenda for the meeting, and - vi) if the meeting is held in public the agenda shall indicate which are key decisions and which are not in accordance with the Access to Information Procedure rules set out in Part 4 of this Constitution. - 3.4 Rights to place items on Executive Committee agendas - (a) The Chair of the committee, or the Leader if there is no Chair, will decide the dates upon which the committee will meet.
-The Chair or the Leader may put on the agenda of the committee any matter which (s)he wishes provided it is within the delegated authority of that committee.
-The proper officer will comply with the requests of the Leader and the Chair in this matter. - 4.
+- v) if the meeting is held in public the agenda shall indicate which are key decisions and which are not in accordance with the Access to Information Procedure rules set out in Part 4 of this Constitution. - 3.4 Rights to place items on Executive Committee agendas - (a) The Chairman of the committee, or the Leader if there is no Chairman, will decide the dates upon which the committee will meet.
+The Chairman or the Leader may put on the agenda of the committee any matter which (s)he wishes provided it is within the delegated authority of that committee.
+The proper officer will comply with the requests of the Leader and the Chairman in this matter. - 4.
 Arrangements for the absence of the Leader - 4.1 In the absence of the Leader the Deputy Leader will exercise responsibility as if all references to the Leader in this Constitution were references to the Deputy Leader with the exception of those responsibilities which by law can only be exercised by the Leader.